Voters preparing for Election Day

 WICHITA, Kan.
-(KSNW) – Election Day is right around the corner, from finding out who will be the state’s next governor to polling locations and voter turnout, there is plenty voters are preparing for.
+(KSNW) – Election Day is right around the corner.
+Kansans will head to the polls to decide the state’s next governor, attorney general and a variety of amendments.

-“I think that over the last like couple of decades, voting has gotten a lot more important as people become a little bit more divided,” said Voter Eric Hogan.
+“I think that over the last like couple of decades, voting has gotten a lot more important as people become a little bit more divided,” said Eric Hogan, voter

 Many people enjoyed their Sunday afternoon as Election Day inches closer.

 “I’m going to vote on Tuesday.
 I vote at the Wichita Brewing Company.
-I’m going to take him to school, and she is going to come with me,” said Voter Amy Brecheisen.
+I’m going to take him to school, and she is going to come with me,” said Amy Brecheisen, voter.

 Many voters are doing their research on all races and constitutional amendments.

-“I talked with my mom about some of her opinions and who she thought was, I guess, some good candidates just cause I trust her opinions,” said Voter Norah Koehn.
+“I talked with my mom about some of her opinions and who she thought was, I guess, some good candidates just cause I trust her opinions,” said Norah Koehn, voter.

 The office has predicted where the long lines will be with this heat map: